witnet/sheikah/README.md

 You can read the [contributing guide](https://github.com/witnet/sheikah/blob/master/.github/CONTRIBUTING.md)

-#### Travis (continuous integration)
+#### Github Actions (continuous integration)

-When opening a pull request a job in [Travis](https://travis-ci.com/) will be fired off to check the changes.
-To avoid wasting time waiting for Travis output we provide the command `yarn ci` that will perform almost the same checks but it'll run in your computer.
+When opening a pull request a job in [Github Actions](https://github.com/features/actions) will be fired off to check the changes.
+To avoid wasting time waiting for Github Actions output we provide the command `yarn ci` that will perform almost the same checks but it'll run in your computer.

 #### Troubleshooting